CIeNET-International/cluster-toolkit/examples/science/af3-slurm/README.md

 Refer to [Service Launcher Instructions](examples/simple_service_launcher/README.md) for more details.

-> [!WARNING]
-> While these launchers illustrate potential user workflows, they are intended for demonstration purposes only.
-> Careful review and modification are strongly advised before using them in production or for non-demonstration
-> tasks.

 ### Simple Ipynb Launcher
 The Simple Ipynb Launcher has a Jupyter Notebook that allows user interact with the AlphaFold 3 data pipeline or/and inference operation.